insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

 ## 4. Next Steps (Handoff)

+1.  **Monitor Sync**: The pipeline is running (PID 68564).
+Interactions (notes/meetings) should start populating in `graph.interactions`.
+2.  **Embed Notes**: Once data appears, run `curl http://localhost:3000/api/cron/embed-interactions` to generate vector embeddings.
-1.  **Dynamic Subgraph Retrieval**: Currently, the chat highlights nodes in the *full* graph.
+3.  **Dynamic Subgraph Retrieval**: Currently, the chat highlights nodes in the *full* graph.
 Ideally, the graph view should filter down to *only* the relevant subgraph for cleaner visualization.
-2.  **"Explain" Feature**: Add a button to chat messages to visualize the specific path (Why is X relevant?) on the graph.
+3.  **"Explain" Feature**: Add a button to chat messages to visualize the specific path (Why is X relevant?) on the graph.
-3.  **Performance Tuning**: Ensure Neo4j queries for node highlighting remain fast as graph grows.
+4.  **Performance Tuning**: Ensure Neo4j queries for node highlighting remain fast as graph grows.

 ## 5. Technical Notes